Graduate Students

 Dziedzic, Emily Contact person by email

-Exploring novel molecular methods for wildlife management.
-Currently working with ODFW to create a database of mitogenomes and develop an eDNA monitoring program for Oregon's freshwater vertebrates.
+Exploring novel molecular methods to assist wildlife management.
+I worked with ODFW and USFS to create a database of mitogenomes for the development of an eDNA monitoring program for Oregon's freshwater vertebrates.
+I am also part of a team developing an RNAi control to combat ...

 Engelman, Catherine Contact person by email